Upper Stikine River

 - “I am looking for the time and space to explore my true adventurous nature, make new lasting friendships, and reconnect with the natural world in a meaningful way.”

-- “In addition to being safely guided, I want to participate and actively learn new wilderness canoe-tripping skills.”
+- “In addition to being safely guided, I want to participate and actively learn new wilderness canoe-tripping skills from the certified Paddle Canada instructors/guides.”

 What will we be doing (other than paddling)?